umbraco/UmbracoDocs/Add-ons/UmbracoForms/Installation/ManualUpgrade.md

 We [made it easy to upgrade to the latest version of Umbraco Forms automatically](upgrade.md) but sometimes it's necessary to manually upgrade your install.

 #Download
 In order to upgrade you will want to [download the version of Forms you wish to upgrade to](https://our.umbraco.org/projects/developer-tools/umbraco-forms/).
-Instead of downloading the actual package, however, you want to download the `UmbracoForms.x.y.z.Files.zip` file (where x.y.z) is the version.
+Instead of downloading the actual package, however, you want to download the `UmbracoForms.Files.x.y.z.zip` file (where x.y.z) is the version.

-Note that this filename ends with `.Files.zip` and contains just the files that get installed when you install Umnbraco Forms.
+Note that this filename ends with `.Files.x.y.z.zip` and contains just the files that get installed when you install Umnbraco Forms.

 #Copy
 The easiest way to proceed next is to unzip the file you just downloaded and copy and overwrite (almost) everything into your website.
 Almost, because you might not want to overwrite `~/App_Plugins/UmbracoForms/UmbracoForms.config` because you might have updated it in the past.
 Make sure to compare your current version to the version in the zip file you just downloaded.
 If there's any new configuration options in there then copy those into your website's `UmbracoForms.config` file.